Running from source code

 sudo yum install git-core

-On Linux checkout the BleachBIt application Git repository (read only) with this command:
+On Linux clone the Git repository for the BleachBit application with this command:

 Here is a full list of BleachBit Git repositories: